brpaz/brpaz/README.md

 ## :computer: Tech Stack

-I believe in always choosing the best technology for the job.
-Sometimes a more mature language is crucial.
-Others is a good opportunity to try something new.

 On my professional carreer I have worked a lot with: PHP, Symfony, Java, Golang, MySQL, ElasticSearch, Javascript, Docker, GitHub, Jenkins, Jira, AWS, and more.

 On a personal level, these are some among my favorites.
 I am far from being an expert of everything but I wrote at least one line of code on them.

-* **Backend:** - PHP/Symfony, Golang, Typescript with [NestJS](https://nestjs.com/)
+* **Backend:** - PHP 7/Symfony, Golang, Typescript with NestJS
-* **Frontend** - HTML, CSS, Javascript, [Vue.js](https://vuejs.org/), [Nuxt.js](https://nuxtjs.org/), [Gridsome](https://gridsome.org/), [Tailwind](https://tailwindcss.com/)
+* **Frontend** - HTML, CSS, Javascript, VueJS, NuxtJS, Gridsome, Tailwind
-* **Databases** - PostgresSQL, Redis, ElasticSearch, FaunaDB
+* **Datastores** - PostgresSQL, Redis, ElasticSearch, FaunaDB
-* **Infrastucture:** - Linux, Google Cloud, DigitalOcean, Netlify, Kubernetes, Pulumi, Terraform, Ansible,
+* **Infrastucture:** - Linux, Kubernetes, Pulumi, Ansible
+* **Cloud Providers:** - Google Cloud, DigitalOcean, Cloudflare (DNS), Namecheap (Domain Registar), Netlify
 * **Tools:** - GitHub, GitLab, JetBrains IDEs, VS Code, Docker
-* **CMS** - Strapi/Directus
+* **Content Management** - Strapi/Directus

+You can also check my [uses](https://brunopaz.dev/uses/) page for a more detailed list of all things I use.

 ---

 ## 💰 Sponsorship

-If any of my Open source work was usefull for you, I would be glad to have some support.
-I will help me keep motivating in doing more Open Source stuff.
+If any of my Open source work was usefull for you, I would be glad to have your support.
+It will help me keep motivated to keep sharing stuff with the community.

 You can Sponsor me here on [GitHub](https://github.com/sponsors/brpaz).

-If you prefer, a one time donation you can [Buy me a Coffee](https://www.buymeacoffee.com/Z1Bu6asGV)
+If you prefer a one time donation, you can simple [Buy me a Coffee](https://www.buymeacoffee.com/Z1Bu6asGV).

+---

 ## :envelope: Contacts